bleroy/FluentPath/README.md

 You know? jQuery.

 Knowing all that, every time I need to use the stuff in System.IO, I cringe.
-So I thought I’d just build a more modern wrapper around it.
+So I thought Iâ€™d just build a more modern wrapper around it.
 I used a fluent API based on an essentially immutable Path type and an enumeration of such path objects.
 To achieve the fluent style, a healthy dose of lambda expressions is being used to act on the objects.

-Without further ado, here’s an example of what you can do with the new API.
+Without further ado, hereâ€™s an example of what you can do with the new API.
-In that example, I’m using a Media Center extension that wants all video files to be in their own folder.
+In that example, Iâ€™m using a Media Center extension that wants all video files to be in their own folder.
 For that, I need a small tool that creates directories for each video file and moves the files in there.
-Here’s the code for it:
+Hereâ€™s the code for it:

 ```csharp
 Path.Get(args.Length != 0 ? args[0] : ".")